 Rich was awarded The Ellis Island Medal of Honor and is recognized by several distinguished international organizations.
 He is a Knight of Malta; Knight Grand Cross, Order of the Holy Sepulcher; Knight, Order of Merit, Republic of Italy; Knight Commander Jus Patronato, Sacred Military Constantinian Order of St. George, and Knight Grand Cross, Royal Order of Francis I, both Royal House of Bourbon; Knight Commander, Order of Saints Maurice and Lazarus, and Knight Commander, Order of Merit, both Royal House of Savoy.

 He is the recipient of several professional awards, including two Public Relations Society of America’s Silver Anvils for institutional and investor relations programs.

-Rich serves on the board of the New York State Trooper Foundation, and is member of the Economic Club of New York and National Press Club, Washington, DC.
+Rich serves on the board of the New York State Trooper Foundation and is a member of the Economic Club of New York and National Press Club, Washington, DC.
 For several years, he served on the Private Sector Advisory Committee, United States Information Agency, State Department, Washington, DC.

-He received a bachelor’s degree in behavioral sciences from the New York Institute of Technology and served on the university’s board of trustees and its executive committee for more than twenty years.
+He received a bachelor’s degree in behavioral sciences from the New York Institute of Technology and for more than twenty years served on the university’s board of trustees and its executive committee.
 Rich holds NYIT’s two highest honors: president’s medal for outstanding service to the community and an honorary Doctor of Letters.
-He completed the executive program of the Graduate School of Business, Stanford University, California.
+He completed the executive program at the Graduate School of Business, Stanford University, California.